 Skipping MVP and Acceptance Testing

-One of the most major mistakes in app development: skipping final MVP and acceptance tests before launch.
-Conduct usability and user testing; prototype testing; and alpha/beta/gamma testing.
+One of the most major mistakes in app development : skipping final MVP and acceptance tests before launch.
+Conduct usability and user testing; prototype testing; alpha, beta, and gamma testing (not sure the latter is a thing).

 Your product should function as perfectly as possible before launch to not endanger traction.
 So that you catch the bugs—and not your new users.